What Is Inpatient Detox Like?

 Most inpatient detox centers start treatment with behavioral therapies in order to give patients a head start on their addiction treatment.
 Therapy can also treat comorbid mental disorders and help patients work through severe psychological symptoms associated with withdrawal, such as anxiety and depression.

-Some of the most commonly used behavioral therapies during inpatient detox include
+Some of the most common behavioral therapies provided during inpatient detox include:

 - Group therapy